flohil/wdio-workflo/docs/firstTest.md

 Wdio-workflo provides 4 base classes to recreate website components in our testing environment:

-- `PageElement` to map a single component
+- [`PageElement`](element.md) to map a single component
-- `PageElementList` to map a collection of similar components with dynamic data like a news feed or a data table
+- [`PageElementList`](list.md) to map a collection of similar components with dynamic data like a news feed
-- `PageElementMap` to map a collection of similar components with static data like the entries of a navigation menu
+- [`PageElementMap`](map.md) to map a collection of similar components with static data like navigation menu entries
-- `PageElementGroup` to map a composition of different components like a form (with inputs, checkboxes, dropdowns...)
+- [`PageElementGroup`](group.md) to map a composition of different components like a form (with inputs, checkboxes, dropdowns...)

 All of these classes are already implemented by wdio-workflo and you can use them to map very basic website components like a button or a div/span container which simply renders some text.

 You can, of course, derive your own `PageNode` classes from these base classes to map more complex website components.
 However, for our first functional system test, we will skip the creation of a custom `PageNode` class and use the basic `PageElement` class to map the "framework link" located on the footer.

 ### Page Node Stores

-A `PageNodeStore` configures, initializes and caches instances of `PageNode`s.
+A [`PageNodeStore`](store.md) configures, initializes and caches instances of `PageNode`s.
 It can be thought of as a mixture of Factory and Facade pattern.

 Writing functional system tests with wdio-workflo, we usually never instantiate `PageNode`s directly but always use `PageNodeStores` to access instances of `PageNode`s.

 When you create your own custom `PageNode` classes, you have to add a factory method in a `PageNodeStore` in order to use your custom page nodes.
 Since we do not use any custom `PageNode` classes in our first functional system test, we can skip this for now.

 ### Pages

-A `Page` in wdio-workflo is basically an aggregation of `PageNodes`.
+A [`Page`](page.md) in wdio-workflo is basically an aggregation of `PageNodes`.
 It maps the structure of a website's pages, dialogs or page fragments (eg. header, footer...).
 Each `Page` is assigned an instance of a `PageNodeStore` to create its `PageNode`s.